abaer123/Racing-Repository/Courses/Workshops/Security/4_Software_Bill_Of_Materials_Reports_And_License_Compliance.md

 > [See how you could have used GitLab to detect log4j](https://about.gitlab.com/blog/2021/12/15/use-gitlab-to-detect-vulnerabilities/)

-# Step 2: License Compliance TODO change to something thor brings in
+# Step 2: License Compliance

 1. Using the left hand navigation menu click through the **Secure \> License Compliance** to view all of the licenses detected in your project.